monmun018/flashcard/docs/README.md

 # Documentation Index

 Welcome to the Flashcard Application documentation.
-This directory contains comprehensive guides for developers, system administrators, and API consumers.
+This directory contains comprehensive guides for developers, system administrators, and API consumers. **The application has been successfully migrated to a pure REST API + React SPA architecture.**

+## 🎉 Architecture Migration Completed

+The flashcard application has been successfully modernized:

+✅ **Removed Legacy Components:**
+- Thymeleaf web controllers and templates
+- Static asset serving from backend
+- Session-based authentication
+- Form binding objects

+✅ **Achieved Modern Architecture:**
+- Pure REST API backend with JWT authentication
+- React SPA frontend
+- Stateless, scalable design
+- Clean separation of concerns

 ## 📖 Documentation Structure